-The Louisville Chamber Choir was formed in the fall of 2013 by Artistic Director Kent Hatteberg with the commitment to engaging audiences through world-class musicianship and performance of choral music.
+The Louisville Chamber Choir was formed in the fall of 2013 by Artistic Director Kent Hatteberg with a mission to culturally enrich the Louisville Metropolitan Area by giving performances at the highest artistic levels and providing educational outreach to enrich and develop the next generation of choral artists. .
 The Choir is comprised of 26 musicians drawn from the Louisville Metropolitan area who are dedicated to the highest level of ensemble performance.

 The Choir's performances encompass a wide range of composers from Gabrieli and Byrd to Esenvalds and Whitacre.
 The Choir presents concerts that engage audiences through technical expertise and emotional expression.
 Each singer brings his or her musicality and merges it with the other singers to create a synergy between, choir, conductor, and audience.